asyncmax/promise-box/README.md

 ### timeout(promise, ms)

-Returns a promise wrapping another promise to limit the duration of operation with a timeout.
+Returns a promise wrapping another promise to limit the execution time of operation with a timeout.
 If the inner promise is resolved within the timeout, the returned promise will be also resolved with the same value.
 If a timeout occurs before the inner promise is resolved, the returned promise will be rejected with an timeout exception.
 The inner promise's status change will be ignored after the timeout.

 ### delay(ms, value)